-The Deadly Cyber Line of Actual Control
+The deadly cyber line of actual control

 On Mar 1 the next year, Maharashtra Energy Minister Nitin Raut admitted that a report in The New York Times claiming that the outage could have been due to a cyber attack from China was probably true, and that the State Government had "formed three committees to inquire into the matter".

-The NYT report, quoting Recorded Future, a Massachusetts-based company that reviews online digital threats, said that at a time Indian and Chinese troops were engaged in an eyeball-to-eyeball confrontation along the Line of Actual Control in eastern Ladakh, where some of the worst clashes since the 1962 war had led to the death of 20 Indian soldiers in June that year, the malware was being inserted into the control systems responsible for power supply across the country.
+The NYT report, quoting Recorded Future, a Massachusetts-based company that reviews online digital threats, said the malware was being inserted into the control systems responsible for power supply across the country, at a time when Indian and Chinese troops were engaged in an eyeball-to-eyeball confrontation along the Line of Actual Control in eastern Ladakh, where some of the worst clashes since the 1962 war had led to the death of 20 Indian soldiers in June that year.

 The NYT report quoted Lt Gen Deependra Singh Hooda, then GOC, Northern Command, as saying that “I think the signalling is being done that we can and we have the capability to do this in times of crisis... it is like sending a warning to India that this capability exists with us.”